Ideas-on-Stage/ideasonstage.com/content/news/2019-07-02-why-you-should-avoid-long-winded-introductions-in-your-presentations.en.md

 +++
 draft = false
-title = "Why you should avoid long winded introductions in your presentations" tags = ["Public Speaking", "Storytelling"] news = ["general"] date = "2019-07-02"
+title = "Start with the subject, not the context" tags = ["Public Speaking", "Storytelling"] news = ["general"] date = "2019-07-02"